storybookjs/aem/README.md

 A very simple example can be found here: [com.adobe.cq.wcm.core.components.models.Text](./examples/aem-kitchen-sink/models/com.adobe.cq.wcm.core.components.models.Text.js)

-The models needs to be registered in the story:
+The models needs to be registered in the story or in the preview using the aemMetadata Decorator:

 For example: